usorfaitheloho/space-travellers/README.md

 # Space-travellers

 "Space-travellers " this is a four-page web app built with React.js and redux.
-The reckets page show about rockets info, the mission  page shows about mission, dragons page shows about dragon and profile page shows reserved task from three pages
+The rockets page show about rockets info, the mission  page shows about mission, dragons page shows about dragon and profile page shows reserved task from three pages

 ## Live Demo